iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Call the webhook](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/webhookResponse2.png)

 #### Step 3: Test it
-Test your chatbot by pressing the CHAT WITH YOUR BOT button.
-Type the expression "Register as business partner".
-Now enter your first and last name (make sure you use capitals) and look at the bot response.
+Test your chatbot by pressing the CHAT WITH YOUR BOT button and looking at the bot response.
+- Type the expression "Register as business partner"
+- Now enter your first and last name (make sure you use capitals)

 If you do not get the correct results, try finding out what went wrong by using the tips and tricks on the master branch page [here](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/README.md#debugging-the-chatbot).